 Thomas Roberts died in 1671 and was buried in the oldest cemetery in Dover, which is adjacent to the Roberts homestead on the high bank of the Fore River at what was known as Dover Neck.

-John Sanborn or John Samborne (as it was spelled then) came to America with his two brothers and his maternal grandfather from Berkshire, England, in 1632.
+JOHN SANBORN NEW HAMPSHIRE John Sanborn or John Samborne (as it was spelled then) came to America with his two brothers and his maternal grandfather from Berkshire, England, in 1632.
 They settled in Hampton, New Hampshire, and his grandfather, Stephen Bachilier, became a minister there.

 John Samborne grew up and became a selectman in Hampton.
 He served as a lieutenant in the King William War in 1689.
 He married twice.
 His first wife Mary Tuck died in 1668.
 John Samborne died on October 20, 1692.
 Two generations later the name was changed to Sanborn.